Altruist Financial Advisors LLC

 bulletEmerging Market stocks have higher expected returns than similar non-emerging market stocks (albeit with higher risk).

-bulletEmerging Market stocks have relatively low correlations with other asset classes, so including them in a portfolio should improve the portfolio's risk/return characteristics.
+bulletEmerging Market stocks tend to have relatively low correlations with other asset classes, so including them in a portfolio should improve the portfolio's risk/return characteristics.

 For more information on Emerging Markets, see here.

-Further, there are at least two good reasons why most investors invest a portion of their portfolios in small cap stocks:
+Further, there are at least two good reasons why most investors should consider investing a portion of their portfolios in small cap stocks:

-bulletSmall-Cap stocks may have better long-term risk-adjusted returns than large-cap stocks.
+bulletSmall-Cap stocks may have better long-term returns than large-cap stocks.

-bulletSmall-Cap stocks have relatively low correlations with large-cap stocks, so including them in an otherwise large-cap stock portfolio should improve the portfolio's risk/return characteristics.
+bulletSmall-Cap stocks tend to have relatively low correlations with large-cap stocks, so including them in an otherwise large-cap stock portfolio should improve the portfolio's risk/return characteristics.

 There are several similar-seeming investment options available.
 Which is best?